About Green Source DFW

 Amy Martina journalist and writer for more than 40 years, is the senior features reporter for GreenSource DFW.
 Her latest book, "Wild DFW: Explore the Amazing Nature in and round Dallas-Fort Worth,” (Wild-DFW.com) will be released by Timber Press in July 2023.
 She is currently creating a biographical website (NedFritz.com) of Ned Fritz, Texas' most famous environmentalist.
 Her prior book was "Itchy Business: How to Treat the Poison Ivy and Poison Oak Rash, Prevent Exposure and Eradicate the Plant.”(Itchy.biz) She was contributing editor for the national magazine Garbage (recycling and features), and has written for TheaterJones (comedy and cirque), Senior Voice (The Aging Hippie column), Dallas Morning News (recycling), Dallas Times Herald (performing arts), and Dallas Observer (music and comedy).
 For a dozen years, Martin also operated a popular alternative news service called Moonlady News, earning her the nickname Moonlady.
 She may be reached through Moonlady.com

-Avery Oliver is a Cedar Hill-based journalist who focuses on mental health, the environment, entertainment, and things that are happening worldwide.
+Avery Oliver is a Denton-based journalist who focuses on mental health, the environment, entertainment, and things that are happening worldwide.
 She’s written for various publications such as Better to Speak, SheKnows, Rooted in Rights, and Digital Spy on many topics.
 She has a degree in Multi-Media Journalism from the University of Texas at El Paso.

 Andrea Ridout of Garland has become a nationally-known expert on products and processes for green home improvement after three decades in the hardware industry and radio/TV.
 She has owned and sold three award-winning companies and has a wide breadth of knowledge from decorative hardware to gardening, eco-friendly topics to animal husbandry.
 She is currently working on a new book about backyard chickens for Texas A&M Press.